QuarkNerd/blog/lpage/_posts/2015-03-25-var-multivar-anywherevar.md

  - lpage
 tags:
 layout: default_post
+summary: When it comes to coding style in JavaScript, what makes most sense - one var declaration, multiple at the start or scoped?
 ---
 Anyone familiar with Crockford and jshint will be familiar with the onevar rule - all variables must be declared in a single var statement at the top of the file.